oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/4-understand-requirements.md

     analyzing data.
 This table should have all the attributes needed for analysis.

-    This can be done by using the 'Data Transforms' tool.
+    This can be done by using the **Data Transforms** tool.

     **Analyze**

-    We need to create a dimensional model for data analysis.
-    Create an Analytic View to analyze sales data by various dimensions such as age group, genre and marital status using the 'Data Analysis' tool.
+    We need to analyze sales data by various dimensions such as age group, genre and marital status using the **Analysis** tool.

     Is there anything more we learn from the data?
-We have a 'Data Insights' tool to automatically scan the data for hidden patterns.
+We have a **Insights** tool to automatically scan the data for hidden patterns.
 It will be interesting to see what this tool finds.